 Collaborating closely with the supplier and the customer, the supply director instructs her planners to reduce the number of product changeovers required at the supplier’s plant (i.e. increase the supplier’s capacity buffer) and to forecast the customer demand increase (surge) in 4 weeks.
 She also instructs her planners to immediately increase finished goods inventory (i.e. flex the inventory buffer) to dampen the demand surge, thus averting a supply disaster for the customer and securing a supplier of the year award.

 4 - Bottleneck Management

-A system to manage bottlenecks within manufacturing supply chains was codified in the late 80’s by Dr Eliyahu Goldratt, and introduced to the world when he published his first book called, The Goal, in 1984.
+A system to manage bottlenecks within manufacturing supply chains was designed in the late 80’s by Dr Eliyahu Goldratt and introduced to the world when he published his first book called, The Goal, in 1984.
 This system is known as the Theory of Constraints (TOC).